williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 * [Implicit flow](implicit-flow)
 * [Authorization code flow](authorization-code-flow)
 * [Hybrid flow](hybrid-flow)

-These flows don't necessarily map one-to-one with the different flows available in Okta.
+* [Resource Owner Password Flow](resource-owner-password-flow]

 By understanding the underlying flows, you can choose the right flow for your goals.

 ### Implicit Flow

 Implicit flow is the simplest, and is most often used for web apps including single-page apps (SPAs), because no authorization code is returned.
 Implicit flow doesn't verify that the requesting client is the authenticated client.
 You can't refresh the tokens, so implicit flow is not ideal for mobile device apps.
+Implicit flow is also called a two-legged flow.

-Implicit flow is also called a two-legged flow:
+#### Implicit Flow Step-by-Step

 1. A client sends an authentication request from a browser app's sign-in page.
 2. The request is redirected to Okta's authorization endpoint `/outh2/v1/authorize` and evaluated.